 • Paprika – Use smoked paprika for a little smoky flavor.

 Prefer something a little different?
-Try adding in avocado and sprinkling with just a bit of Worcestershire sauce.
+Try adding avocado and sprinkling it with just a bit of Worcestershire sauce.

 Recipe Instructions

-Step One: Place eggs in a single layer in a medium saucepan and cover with water so the eggs are entirely underwater.
-Bring water to boil and continue cooking for 1-2 minutes, then cover the saucepan and remove from heat.
+Step One: Place eggs in a single layer in a medium saucepan and cover with water so they are entirely underwater.
+Bring water to boil and continue cooking for 1-2 minutes, then cover the saucepan and remove it from heat.
 Let sit for 15 minutes to let the eggs fully cook.

 Step Two: When cooked, while the eggs are still in the water, tap with a spoon to lightly crack the shells.
 Run cold water over the eggs and peel.